DaanKorver/ModalBox.js/README.md

 The other options are

 * Width - Requires a number or string (px, percantage, vw)
+* Minwidth - Requires a number or string (px, percantage, vw)
+* Maxwidth - Requires a number or string (px, percantage, vw)
 * Height - Requires a number or string (px, percantage, vw)
+* minHeight - Requires a number or string (px, percantage, vw)
+* maxHeight - Requires a number or string (px, percantage, vw)
 * Animation - Requires a String

 Currently there are ```2``` types of animations